csteach441/csteach441.github.io/weekly_assignment.md

 #### Week 3 - 4th February 2016
 * Review this week's [notes and material](/notes), which includes the class notes
 * Please ensure you have now added your group's details to the course's Trello group
-  * add group members, name etc to the [Week 1 board](https://trello.com/b/xFQB0sss/week-1)
+  * add group members, name &c. to the [Week 1 board](https://trello.com/b/xFQB0sss/week-1)
   * further instructions are available in the 'Project Teams' list on the [Week 1 board](https://trello.com/b/xFQB0sss/week-1)
 * Please prepare for a quiz at the start of next week's class.
 This quiz will include the following:
   * material covered within the class [notes](/notes), weeks 1 to 3, and material discussed in class